 One of its strong points, besides the food, is the great service provided by its friendly staff.
 If you are in London in summer, I recommend you to ask for a table on the terrace.
 Another very favorable element is its good treatment of the little ones, which makes the restaurant one of the best places to eat with the family.

 The menu, although not very extensive, is full of good quality dishes at a very competitive price for the British capital.
-The Pizza Piccante and the four cheeses stand out, but if it is a bit cold you can start by trying their delicious minestrone soup.
+Highlights include their Pizza Piccante and the four cheese, but if it's a bit chilly you can start by trying their delicious minestrone soup.

 - Where: 3K Belvedere Rd Lambeth

-- Recommended dish: Dessert lovers should try the three chocolates tart.
+- Recommended dish: Dessert lovers should try the tres chocolates cake.

 Why I like this place: for the friendliness of the staff and the character they give to their Italian recipes.

 Recommended if... you are looking for good quality food at a good price and you are fond of Italian food, especially pizzas.

 Although I'm not a big fan of fast food chains, the truth is that Pret a Manger is a great option if the schedule chosen to visit the London Eye forces you to have some breakfast before entering.